-Freshwater is a scarce resource in the U.S. Virgin Islands.
-Water is supplied to housing units through a combination of the public water supply, cisterns, and wells, in addition to bottled water purchased by residents.
-Figure 22 shows the distribution of water sources (public, cistern, or other) by estate based on 2010 U.S. Census data.
-The public water supply is provided by the USVI Water and Power Authority (WAPA), which operates two desalination plants (Estate Richmond Power Plant) that can produce 3.6 million gallons per day of potable water using energy efficient reverse osmosis.
-The WAPA pipe distribution system primarily serves Frederiksted and Christiansted and does not cover the entire island.
-The water main pipes that deliver water to residents are old and fragile ductile iron types installed as far back as the 1940s.
-This has resulted in leaks in the system with approximately 30 percent of water lost in the distribution system on St. Croix (USVI Hurricane Recovery and Resilience Task Force, 2018).
-Recent work has begun to replace the aging pipes in both Frederiksted and Christiansted.
+Freshwater is a scarce resource in the USVI.
+Water is supplied to housing units through a combination of the public water supply, cisterns, and personally owned reverse osmosis production systems, in addition to bottled water purchased by residents.
+Figure 25 shows the distribution of water sources (public, cistern, or other) by estate based on 2010 U.S. Census data.
+The public water supply is provided by the USVI Water and Power Authority (WAPA), which operates the Randolph Harley desalination plant.
+This facility can produce 2.3 million gallons per day of potable water using energy efficient reverse osmosis.
+The WAPA pipe distribution system serves 45% of the island and has not yet been expanded to provide service to the western and northern parts of the island.
+Many of the water main pipes that deliver water to residents are old and fragile ductile iron types installed as far back as the 1940s.
+This has resulted in leaks in the system with approximately 10 percent of water lost in the distribution system on St. Thomas (USVI Hurricane Recovery and Resilience Task Force, 2018).

-Most of the islands' population uses cisterns to collect rainwater for general use and purchases bottled water for drinking.
-The USVI Code Title 29 Chapter 5 requires that all buildings except commercial development dwellings and single unit apartments already connected to potable water systems be constructed with a self-sustaining water system such as a cistern or water collection system (USVI, 2019).
-This includes a requirement to have a certain minimum usable capacity of gallons per square foot of roof area based on building type.
-Bottled water is from either WAPA or well water that is re-filtered, bottled, and certified by the Department of Health.
+Most of the island's population uses cisterns to collect rainwater for general use and purchases bottled water for drinking.
+Bottled water is predominantly derived from WAPA, bottled, and certified by the Department of Health.
+The USVI Code Title 29 Chapter 5 requires that all buildings except commercial development dwellings and single unit apartments already connected to potable water systems be constructed with a self-sustaining water system such as a cistern or other water collection system (USVI,